Mental Health Association of New York City and NYC Department of Health & Mental Hygiene

 NYC Well is the City of New York’s single-stop mental-health resource for residents.
 Each month, the service receives 25,000 to 30,000 calls, texts, and chats from New Yorkers seeking care.
 In addition to providing professional and compassionate short-term counseling, NYC Well provides behavioral-health referrals, mobile crisis team coordination, and follow-up services.

-Using findings from human-centered research, PPL and MHA co-created two design tools, a user journey map and a set of user personas, as well as a set of targeted recommendations for improving service delivery.
+Using findings from human-centered research, PPL and MHA co-created two design tools, a user journey map and a set of user personas, as well as a companion website and set of targeted recommendations for improving service delivery.
 These needs-focused artifacts will support the NYC Well team in making design choices about features, navigation, and interactions in current and future NYC Well services.

 Personas and journey maps are powerful tools for ideation that can be used at all stages of a human-centered design process, from preliminary concepting to rapid prototyping to eventual testing and deployment.